rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 generator](https://golang.org/ref/spec#Iota).
 Let's begin by creating bit sequences for all the subsets \\( S \subseteq W\\) whose cardinalities are equal to \\(1\\).
-In other words, let's create bit sequences for all the work schedules that have just one day:
+In other words, let's create bit sequences for all the work schedules containing only one day:

 ```go
 package main